jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 and technologies.
 In this blog post,
 we will talk
-about the individuals that lead the enactment of this methodology:
+about the individuals that lead the implementation of the DevSecOps culture and mindset:
 DevSecOps engineers.

 ## What is a DevSecOps engineer?